To access my website, click here.

 Prior to coming to Ithaca College, Gagnon was awarded a 3 year SSRC-MacArthur postdoctoral fellowship during which he was in residence at the Peace Studies Program at Cornell University; during that period he also spent an academic year at the Dept of Sociology of the University of Zagreb (Croatia) and at the Institute for Philosophy and Social Theory of the University of Belgrade (Serbia).
 He has participated as organizer or presenter in summer schools in Niš (Serbia) and Ohrid (Macedonia), and was part of the research team for the Muabet project of Brown University's Watson Institute for International Studies.
 He has travelled to Russia and to the former Yugoslavia numerous times.

 Gagnon received his Masters in International Affairs from Columbia University's School of International and Public Affairs, and his Ph.D. in political science, with a focus on international relations, from the Graduate School of Arts and Sciences of Columbia University.
 He also earned certificates in East European Studies and Russian and Soviet Studies at Columbia.

 Gagnon and his family have lived in Ithaca since 1993.
-He has a daughter and a son who are both in college.
+He has a daughter who recently graduated from college and a son who is currently an undergraduate.
 He is an avid cyclist.

 To access my website, click here.